 - Software manuals unrelated to specialized scientific software or applications

-Materials are collected are in English, German, French, and Italian.
-Materials in other languages are collected by the International Collections librarians.
+Materials are collected are in English, German, French, Italian and Spanish.
+Materials in other languages are collected by the area studies librarians.

 Chronological and geographical focus